 Location and Build Out: To be located in the Washington, DC metropolitan region with a building to be determined by the collection of displays, artifacts and media.

 Angels Without Wings, Inc. (AWW) is a 501(c)(3) non-profit California corporation since August 2009.
 Spearheaded by Robin Hutton, author of the NY Times bestseller, Sgt Reckless, America’s War Horse and War Animals: The Unsung Heroes of World War II, over the last eight years through our DBA the Sgt.
-Reckless Memorial Fund, AWW has dedicated three national monuments to this great Korean War horse hero at Quantico, VA; Camp Pendleton, CA; and Lexington, KY.
-Three more will be dedicated by Spring 2020 in Barrington Hills, IL, Ft Worth, TX.
+Reckless Memorial Fund, AWW has dedicated five national monuments to this great Korean War horse hero at Quantico, VA; Camp Pendleton, CA; Lexington, KY, Barrington Hills, IL, and Ft Worth, TX.
 A sixth is planned in 2021 in Ocala, FL.

 AWW is represented in Washington, DC by Mari Lou Livingood at The Livingood Group, LLC, who will serve on the east coast to seek private and public funds, provide government relations and networking on behalf of the International War Animals Museum.

 Robin Hutton / Angels Without Wings, Inc. President